 An added benefit of the grid-forming technology being used within The Hub is it can contain excess energy in the grid and redeploy it when it's needed, increasing the efficiency of the energy system overall.

-Components that can be manufactured in the region and procured competitively will be sourced from local suppliers wherever possible.
+Ancillary components that can be manufactured in the region and procured competitively will be sourced from local suppliers wherever possible.

 Australia currently lacks industrial manufacturing capacity for some major project components, such as wind turbine generators.
 These will be sourced from established global manufacturers via reputable Australian suppliers.